Fix Community Care

 However, our national community care system is at risk of failing frail older Australians who require support to age within their home.
 Urgent action is needed to improve service access and stability.

-To provide funding certainty and service coverage for community-based aged care programs by securing agreement in 2019 from the Commonwealth Government to:
+To provide funding certainty and service coverage for community-based aged care programs by securing agreement from the Commonwealth Government to:

 - Continue the bilateral agreement with Victoria that quarantines the strengths of the Victorian community care system to achieve continuity of care, and access and equity for older people